facundop3/nearbyRestaurants/README.md

-#### TODO

-Log out button (?)
-Responsive design
-a11y
-i18n
-Define propert types for the typescript frontend Improve UI
-When user hovers a restaurant from the list highlight the restaurant's marker on the map give it a try with next js (?)

 #### Running the project:

 ### FrontEnd

 For starters we need to create a build of the client app located on `views/client-app`.
-In order to get this work, you'll need to install the front-end dependencies by followingh the next steps:
+In order to get this work, you'll need to install the front-end dependencies by following the next steps:
-On your therminal move to `views/client-app` directory and run `npm install`.
+On your terminal move to `views/client-app` directory and run `npm install`.
 After that, you are now ready to create the build, run `npm run build` on `views/client-app` directory.

 With that we are done with the frontend.